ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 **Runtime:** $\mathcal{O}(mn)$ for sequences of length $m$ and $n$. **Space**: Same as time.

 Used for [[All Topics#Local Alignment Problem|local alignment]].
 The stretches of the sequences with the highest density of matches.
+Ignores badly aligned regions.
 - Aligns regions having highest similarities between 2 sequences
 - More suitable for **partially similar**, **different length** and **conserved regions** containing sequences.
 I.e. if you don't want to introduce too many insertions/deletions.
 - Align substring of target sequence (a) of substrings of query sequence (b).